Matt “Matty” Basso, co-owner of Riot City Wrestling, points to a bin in the corner of the gym.

 It’s 7pm on a cold Tuesday night and I’m at the Riot City Wrestling (RCW) tryouts at Hindmarsh.
 I have so much nervous energy I could charge an electric car.

 After persuading Matty to let me imbed myself in the wrestling community a week before, this is my initiation into joining the independent wrestling community in South Australia.

-In the bitter RCW gym, Matty stares at a room full of wrestlers.
+In the bitter cold RCW gym, Matty stares at a room full of wrestlers.
 There are maybe two dozen predominantly hulking, hairy, intimidating men.

 Some of the guys are younger, maybe 18-years-old, who have fewer tattoos but appear no less formidable.

 Regardless of gender and size, all the wrestlers wear knee and elbow-pads.
 They know what’s coming over the next two hours: they’re going to be tossed, flipped and thrown around the ring – and they’re going to love it.

 We start with a cardio warmup: 30 squats, 20 crunches and 10 tuck jumps.
 “I can do this,” I say to myself.
 “I do Pilates sometimes and ride my bike most days.”

 As well as testing fitness, the moves were also to measure how coordinated I was and whether I could stay in time.